Key Critical Operational Failures in Hospital Gas Infrastructure

 • Inefficiency and unnecessary expenses;

-• Lack of operational documentation for inspections, audits and legal defenses;
+• Lack of operational documentation for inspections, audits, and legal defenses;

 Case Study: Incident at a Hospital in São Paulo

-Main Critical Operational Failures in Hospital Gas Infrastructure
+Key Critical Operational Failures in Hospital Gas Infrastructure

 Common Operational Problems in Hospital Infrastructure Management

-Electrical Failures in Gas Mixers
+Electrical Faults in Gas Mixers

 Problems in Clinical Vacuum Management